Patchanon51428/Patchanon51428/README.md

 The data was cleaned and prepared using pandas.<br/>
 Finally, I integrated a pre-trained search engine model from GitHub and visualized the results through Streamlit. <br/>
 [youtube](https://m.youtube.com/watch?si=BBD8u3Lw5YKaGsXI&v=4rhpMti2ESw&feature=youtu.be)

+## Certification 📚
+#### Huawei HCCDA
+   Entry-level certification in Huawei’s Datacom track (networking), focused on advanced enterprise network technologies.

+#### ISC² CC
+   Beginner-level cybersecurity certification from ISC², designed for newcomers to the field.